TradeWpower AS · Lillehammer, Norway

 Risk Advisory

 Extreme weather positioning.
 Cross-commodity analysis.
-Scenario planning.
+Scenario planning and stress-testing.

 Analysis Partnership